Balanced Side Dishes to Support Your Metabolism

-The official nutrition recommendations are always changing.
-Did you notice this too?
+The official nutrition recommendations are constantly changing.
+Did you notice this, too?
 And our recommendation on what to put on the plate next to the protein portion of our meal has done a complete flip.
-Just some 10-15 years ago we advised people to eat 6-11 servings of grains per day.
+Just some 10-15 years ago, we advised people to eat 6-11 servings of grains per day.
 Then we came up with a plate that had about a third of it filled with starches.
-Now many doctors and nutritionists are moving toward reducing carbs to a minimum.
-And I support this approach as well.
-And here is why:
+Now, many doctors and nutritionists are moving toward reducing carbs to a minimum.
+And I support this approach as well for the following reasons:

-• They spike insulin secretion and over years promote insulin resistance
+• They spike insulin secretion and, over the years, promote insulin resistance.

 All